romainlebreton/R3.01-DeveloppementWeb/tutorials/tutorial2-en.md

    [`foreach` loop](http://php.net/manual/fr/control-structures.foreach.php)
    to iterate on the table `$tab_obj`.

+1. Did you think about saving regularly your work on Git ?

 </div>
 <br>
 This code works but does not create objects of the class `Voiture` on